"This is juicy material for Franken-fans"

-Dave Zeltserman is the author of thirteen
+Dave Zeltserman is the author of fourteen novels.
+His

 short mystery fiction has won the Shamus, Derringer and Ellery Queen's Readers